 How To Find Jobs in Belgium

-When you are looking for jobs in Belgium, if you want your job application to be taken seriously you have to consider all national differences.
-Search for jobs in Belgium needs more than just the obvious Belgium CV writing and translation - it requires careful preparation.
+When you are looking for a jobs in Belgium, if you want your job application to be taken seriously you have to consider all national differences.
+Search for a jobs in Belgium needs more than just the obvious Belgium CV writing and translation - it requires careful preparation.
 You will face problems that in all probability did not even cross your mind when you decided to try Belgium job search.

 Do not take too lightly the influence the jobs in Belgium can have on the end result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, job application procedures, the job selection trends and the management culture.

 Most visits to Belgium are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Belgian authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Work in Belgium typically requires excellent language skills.
 Dutch (Flemish), French, German and English are all widely spoken.
 Usually candidates are thoroughly tested for language fluency.
 There is no place in Europe where you can get in greater trouble by using the incorrect language than in Belgium.
 Speak English if in doubt and avoid discussing linguistic divisions with Belgians.